Resources

 • Stigma

-• The SAMHSA ADS Center The SAMHSA ADS Center provides information and advice on countering discrimination and stigma associated with mental illness.
+• The SAMHSA ADS Center provides information and advice on countering discrimination and stigma associated with mental illness.
 It has the support and input of experts on this topic.

-• Mental Illness: What A Difference A Friend Makes The Substance Abuse and Mental Health Services Administration (SAMHSA) launched the Mental Health Campaign for Mental Health Recovery to encourage, educate, and inspire people between 18 and 25 to support their friends who are experiencing mental health problems.
+• Mental Illness: What A Difference A Friend Makes The Substance Abuse and Mental Health Services Administration (SAMHSA) launched the Mental Health Campaign for Mental Health Recovery to encourage, educate, and inspire college-aged people to support their friends who are having mental health problems.

 • Personal Stories